-Next you can decide if you would like the board stained or not.
-The ruler that we have is not stain but the one that we are using for the tutorial is stained in special walnut.
+Next, you can decide if you would like the board stained or not.
+The ruler that we have is not stained but the one that we are using for the tutorial is stained in special walnut.

 After printing, I placed the numbers where I wanted them (I did cut the paper down) using painters tape to hold in place.

 I then traced the numbers with my ballpoint pen.